mkc0615/mkc0615/README.md

 He is on his way to become a cross-platform developer.

 #### Current Occupation
-- Development team for an IT company, focusing on info and financial support for online resellers.
+- Development team for an IT company, focusing on informational and financial support for online resellers.
 - Other personal projects

 #### Skill Sets